thijse/TextToSpeech/README.md

 - **Flexible syntax**: Parameters can be separated by spaces or commas: `{file=output.mp3, voice=Aria}` or `{file=output.mp3 voice=Aria}`

 This will:

 1. Parse the Markdown document
 2. Extract sections with file annotations
 3. Generate audio for each section
 4. Save the audio files to the specified paths

-#### Available Output Formats
-- `mp3_44100_128` (default) - MP3 at 44.1kHz, 128kbps
-- `mp3_44100_192` - MP3 at 44.1kHz, 192kbps (higher quality)
-- `mp3_44100_64` - MP3 at 44.1kHz, 64kbps (smaller file size)
-- `mp3_44100_32` - MP3 at 44.1kHz, 32kbps (smallest file size)
-- `mp3_22050_32` - MP3 at 22.05kHz, 32kbps
-- And various other formats including PCM, OPUS, etc.
+## Project Structure

+- `config.yaml`: Configuration file for all TTS services and output settings
+- `tts_interface.py`: Interface that all TTS implementations must follow
+- `tts_elevenlabs.py`: ElevenLabs implementation of the TTS interface
+- `tts_azure.py`: Azure Speech Service implementation of the TTS interface
+- `modality_to_speech.py`: Handles converting different modalities (Markdown, PowerPoint) to speech
+- `markdown_parser.py`: Parser for Markdown documents with custom file annotations
+- `ppt_processor.py`: Processor for PowerPoint presentations
+- `main.py`: Main application with CLI interface
+- `requirements.txt`: List of Python dependencies

 ## Future Enhancements

-This implementation includes support for ElevenLabs and Azure TTS backends, but can be extended with:
+This implementation includes support for ElevenLabs and Azure TTS backends, but may be  be extended with:

+- Switching of voices within single section
+- LLM integration to rewrite text for optimal speech creation
 - Additional TTS backends (Google Cloud TTS, Amazon Polly, etc.)
 - Voice customization and fine-tuning
-- Advanced audio settings (stability, clarity, etc.)
 - Batch processing for multiple files
-- Web-based user interface
-- SSML support for more precise control over speech synthesis
+- More explicit SSML support for more precise control over speech synthesis